Prosecutor: Proud Boys viewed themselves as ‘Trump’s army’

 WASHINGTON (AP) — Ready for “all-out war,” leaders of the far-right Proud Boys extremist group viewed themselves as foot soldiers fighting for Donald Trump as the former president clung to power after the 2020 election, a prosecutor said Monday at the close of a historic trial over the U.S. Capitol insurrection.

-Jurors began hearing attorneys’ closing arguments for the case against former Proud Boys national chairman Enrique Tarrio and four lieutenants.
-They are charged with seditious conspiracy for what prosecutors say was a plot to stop Congress from certifying President Joe Biden’s electoral victory on Jan.
-6, 2021, when the pro-Trump mob attacked the Capitol.
+After more than three months of testimony, jurors began hearing attorneys’ closing arguments in the seditious conspiracy case accusing Proud Boys national chairman Enrique Tarrio and four lieutenants of plotting to forcibly stop the transfer of power from Trump to President Joe Biden.

-Proud Boys were “lined up behind Donald Trump and willing to commit violence on his behalf,” prosecutor Conor Mulroe told jurors, who heard more than three months of testimony.
+The Proud Boys were “lined up behind Donald Trump and willing to commit violence on his behalf,” prosecutor Conor Mulroe told jurors.
 “These defendants saw themselves as Donald Trump’s army, fighting to keep their preferred leader in power no matter what the law or the courts had to say about it.”

 The Justice Department has already secured seditious conspiracy convictions against the founder and members of another far-right extremist group, the Oath Keepers.
 But this is the first major trial involving leaders of the far-right Proud Boys, a neofacist group of self-described “Western chauvinists” that remains a force in mainstream Republican circles.

-Jurors have heard 50 days of testimony by more than three dozen witnesses since the trial started in January.
-Two of the five defendants testified, but Tarrio wasn’t one of them.

-The foundation of the government’s case is a trove of messages that Proud Boys leaders and members privately exchanged in encrypted chats — and publicly posted on social media — before, during and after the Jan.
+The foundation of the government’s case, which started with jury selection in January, is a trove of messages that Proud Boys leaders and members privately exchanged in encrypted chats — and publicly posted on social media — before, during and after the Jan.
 6 attack.

 The messages show Proud Boys celebrating when Trump, a Republican, told the group to “stand back and stand by” during his first debate with Biden, a Democrat.
-After the 2020 election, they discussed plans to travel to Washington for Trump’s “Stop the Steal” rally on Jan.
-6. And they raged online for weeks about baseless claims of a stolen election and what would happen when Biden took office.
+After the 2020 election, they raged online for weeks about baseless claims of a stolen election and what would happen when Biden took office.

 “If Biden steals this election, (the Proud Boys) will be political prisoners,” Tarrio posted on Nov.
 16, 2020.
 “We won’t go quietly … I promise.”